ben-z/free-sidecar/README.md

 10. Reboot Into macOS, the patched devices should now work in wired mode.

+### Troubleshooting

+1. "The iPad picture quality is sub-optimal!"

+    Try using wired connection.
+For older Macs without hardware HEVC encoder/decoders, it may need extra bandwidth to transmit the screen.

+2. "Error 32002"

+    This happens on wireless connection for some models.
+Try using a wire instead.

+3. "None of my apps open anymore, They keep crashing!"

+    You probably forgot to do step 8.
+If you can use the Terminal, do steps 5,6 and 8 again.
+If you can't use the Terminal (it keeps crashing), boot into [single user mode](http://osxdaily.com/2018/10/29/boot-single-user-mode-mac/) and do steps 6 and 8 after doing step 5 in Recovery Mode.

+4. My question isn't listed

+    Search in [https://github.com/ben-z/free-sidecar/issues](issues) or open a new one!
+Note that I can only fix things that are specific to Free Sidecar (enable/disable sidecar for certain devices).
+Most usability issues with Sidecar can only be addressed by Apple.

 ### Contributing

 Submit PRs and open issues!